alice1

 College teaching:

-Currently at Colby-Sawyer College, New London, NH.
+Currently at Keene State College; previously at Colby-Sawyer College.
 Twelve years at University of NH; visitor or adjunct at others, including Salem College, NC, Antioch College, OH, Keene State College, NH.
 Courses include beginning, advanced & graduate poetry, fiction & literature, introductory & advanced creative nonfiction.
-Specially designed courses such as “Sense of Wonder” for writers across disciplines, “Nature Writing,” “Community & Identity” & “Ethics.”
+Specially designed courses such as "On Death & Dying," "Pursuit of Happiness," “Sense of Wonder” for writers across disciplines, “Nature Writing,” “Community & Identity” & “Ethics.”
 Visiting writer seminars.
 Continuing education, “Writing from Experience.”

 Other teaching, judging, etc.:

 Poetry appreciation workshops.
 Private paid tutor for homeschoolers, & mentor / instructor of adults in all writing fields, at all levels.
 Artist-in-the-schools creative writing & other arts programs from K-12, including work with teachers as consultant.
 Community-centered arts & poetry workshops.
 Frost Place Young Poets Conference, 2008.
 Presentation at the Frost Place Teachers Conference, 2008.
 Numerous Young Writers Conferences.
 (Co-founder of NH YWC.)
 Long-term creative writing course for the mentally ill (Riverbend, Concord, NH).
 English as a second language, piano & other music, theatre arts, crafts, summer camps.
 Counseling of troubled teenagers.
 Editing of literary magazines, including 13th Moon, Antioch Review.
-Judge for poetry contests: NH Charitable Funds (20 yrs), New England Writers (natl, 1998), Maine Arts Council (2001), NH Arts Council (2002), Poetry Out Loud (NH segment of national program, 2006, 2007, 2008).
+Judge for poetry contests: NH Charitable Funds (20 yrs), New England Writers (natl, 1998), Maine Arts Council (2001), NH Arts Council (2002), Poetry Out Loud (NH segment of national program, 2006-2009).
 Teacher workshop on poetry appreciation & instruction, Great River Arts, VT, 2008.
+Plymouth Writers Institute, 2009.
+St. Johnsbury AP Teachers' Institute, 2010.
+Professional Development workshops with STRANGE TERRAIN, Fall Mt.
+Region & others, 2009.
+GRAI Writing Workshop, 2009.
+Ocean Park Writing Workshops, 2009.
+Arts on the Edge, Wolfeboro, NH, 2010.
+Wakefield, NH Writing Workshops, 2010.
+Etc.

 Facilitating: